-According to 2013 Supreme Court of California’s decision in People v.
-Vangelder, partitian ratios cannot be argued to a jury.
-Before this case, Los Angeles DUI defense attorneys would ofent argue that breathsample results is not the same as breathsample results because the ration of alcohol in blood could be very different from ration of acohol in breath.
-In that case, Terry Vangelder, was prosecuted for a DUI.
-After he was pulled over for speeding, his breath test showed thowed a .08 percent alcohol level.
-Mr. Vangelder defended his DUI at trial.
-There, his DUI defense attorney tried to introduce testimony from Dr. Hastala who testified that breathalyzers don’t accurately show the level of alcohol in blood because scientific research shows that ratio of alcohol in air in lungs is not always the same as ratio of alcohol in blood.
-Various factors influence the ratio and therefore breathalyzers are inaccurate.
+According to the 2013 Supreme Court of California decision in People v.
+Vangelder, partition ratios cannot be argued to a jury.
+Before this case, Los Angeles DUI defense attorneys would argue that breath samples results is not the same as the breath sample results because the ratio of alcohol in blood could be very different from ratio of alcohol in breath samples.
+In case of Mr. Terry Vangelder, he was prosecuted for a DUI after he was pulled over for speeding and his breath alcohol test showed a result of .08 % BAC.
+Mr. Vangelder defended his DUI at trial where a DUI defense attorney tried to introduce testimony of Dr. Hastala who testified that breathalyzers don’t accurately show the level of alcohol in blood because scientific research shows that ratio of alcohol in air in lungs is not always the same as ratio of alcohol in blood.
+Therefore, it is not scientifically accurate to simly assume that a .08 % BAC in breath is the same as .08% BAC in blood.
+This is based on various factors that influence the ratio of alcohol to breath and therefore breathalyzers are not as accurate as many believe.
 The California Supreme court held that because legislature assumed breathalyzers are scientifically accurate, the defendant cannot challenge his DUI conviction even if they are using scientific research!
 This Supreme Court decision is contrary to science so now this perfectly legitimate “partitial ration” scientific arguments cannot be used in DUI defense.

 Under California Vehicle Code section 23610, a breath results are based on a ratio of either .08 gram of alcohol per 100 ml of blood or .08 grams of alcohol per 210 litter of breath.
 Because a person cannot breath out 210 litters, the breathalyzers are designed to take 1.5 litters of breath for a sample.
 Once a person breathes out 1.5 litters, the breathalyzer multiplies the amount of grams of alcohol it senses in a breath sample by 140 to get to 210 litters.
 If that amount of alcohol is more then .08 grams, you are over the limit.
 Prior to Vangelder, DUI attorney, could argue that beause each person is different, a .08 BAC in breath may be .07 BAC in blood, thus getting a “not guilty” verdict in DUI trial.